• Skip to primary navigation

 Instructions

-• Use a mandolin, food processor or sharp knife to cut the potatoes into ⅛ inch (3-4mm) thick disks.
+- Use a mandolin, food processor or sharp knife to cut the potatoes into ⅛ inch (3-4mm) thick disks.2.6 lb washed potatoes (about 6 potatoes)

-• Arrange a layer of potatoes in your prepared baking dish, then top with onions, some of the chopped rosemary, salt, and pepper.
-Repeat the layers finishing with a top layer of potatoes and rosemary.
+- Arrange a layer of potatoes in your prepared baking dish, then top with onions, some of the chopped rosemary, salt, and pepper.
+Repeat the layers finishing with a top layer of potatoes and rosemary.2 tablespoon fresh rosemary, finely chopped2 teaspoon salt1 teaspoon black pepper

-• Add any remaining herbs and seasonings to your broth and then pour it carefully over the potatoes, ensuring that it just covers the top layer.
+- Add any remaining herbs and seasonings to your broth and then pour it carefully over the potatoes.
+You may not need it all, you want to ensure it comes to just below the last layer of potatoes. (note 6)2 cups vegetable broth/stock2 cups vegetable broth/stock

 Notes